 As you can see, one of the things

 propose-downstreamdoes is, it downloads the upstream release tarball and uploads it to the lookaside cache.
 This is required by the Fedora Packaging Guidelines.
 Then it takes the spec file from the upstream repo, copies it downstream (while also all the files set in the

 Usage: packit propose-downstream [OPTIONS] [PATH_OR_URL] [VERSION] Land a new upstream release in Fedora.
-PATH_OR_URL argument is a local path or a URL to the upstream git repository, it defaults to the current working directory VERSION argument is optional, the latest upstream version will be used by default Options: --dist-git-branch TEXT Comma separated list of target branches in dist-git to release into. (defaults to repo's default branch) --dist-git-path TEXT Path to dist-git repo to work in.
+PATH_OR_URL argument is a local path or a URL to the upstream git repository, it defaults to the current working directory VERSION argument is optional, the latest upstream version will be used by default Options: --dist-git-branch TEXT Comma separated list of target branches in dist-git to release into. (defaults to all branches) --dist-git-path TEXT Path to dist-git repo to work in.
 Otherwise clone the repo in a temporary directory. --local-content Do not checkout release tag.
 Use the current state of the repo.
 This option is set by default for source-git repos --force-new-sources Upload the new sources also when the archive is already in the lookaside cache. --no-pr Do not create a pull request to downstream repository. --upstream-ref TEXT Git ref of the last upstream commit in the current branch from which packit should generate patches (this option implies the repository is source-git). -f, --force Don't discard changes in the git repo by default, unless this is set. -h, --help Show this message and exit.